-Table 1.
-Lake restoration strategies and their general purpose, with commentary on the relevance of these strategies to Lake Rotorua17 Table 2.
-Flocculants used as phosphorus inactivation agents in lake treatments23 Figure captions Figure 1.
-Linked models applied for the case to evaluate sustainable loads required to reach a TLI target of 4.2 for Lake Rotorua Figure 2.
+Figure 1.
+Linked models applied for the case to evaluate sustainable loads required to reach a TLI target of 4.2 for Lake Rotorua11 Figure 2.
 Photo of Sulphur Point area of Lake Rotorua (looking north) showing the floating wetland installed by Rotorua Lakes Council (see 'ROTORUA' within the lake).
 Photo: Rotorua Daily Post Figure 3.
 Photo of Lake Rotoiti (foreground) and Lake Rotorua showing the Ohau Channel diversion wall which directs water toward the Kaituna River outflow of Lake Rotoiti (foreground) and away from the main basin of the lake (left-hand side).
 Photo: Andy Bruere Figure 4.
-Buoyant blooms of cyanobacteria showing (a) use of a boom to attempt to remove Microcystis sp. from the Swan River, Western Australia (2000) (photo: The West Australian), and (b) an opportunity to use a boom to remove a bloom of Dolichospermum sp. from Lake Rotorua (2005) (photo: D. Trolle).
-Figure 5.
-Example of harvesting cyanobacteria (mostly Microcystis spp. from Lake Taihu where concentrations are extremely high and the lake area is 2,390 km .
+Buoyant blooms of cyanobacteria showing (a) use of a boom to attempt to remove Microcystis sp. from the Swan River, Western Australia (2000) (photo: The West Australian), and (b) an opportunity to use a boom to remove a bloom of Dolichospermum sp. from Lake Rotorua (2005) (photo: D. Trolle) Figure 5.
+Example of harvesting cyanobacteria (mostly Microcystis spp. from Lake Taihu where concentrations are extremely high and the lake area is 2,390 km 2 .
 Photo: M. Burford.
-The second secon Figure 6.
+Figure 6.
 Commissioning of a destratification device designed to fully mix the water column using air-lift of bottom waters.
-Photo: D. Hamilton Figure 7.
-Floating wetlands have been installed in Lake Rotoehu as part of the nutrient management plan for that lake.
-Photo: D. Hamilton dredging operation in China ( Ceratophyllum demersum ).
-Photo source: Lakes Water Quality Society35 (Ceratophynam demersally, Filoto source, Lakes Water Quality Society
+Photo: D. Hamilton management plan for that lake.
+Photo: D. Hamilton Figure 8.
+Dealing with dredged spoil can be a major operational issue and expense; a lake dredging operation in China Figure 9.
+Weed harvesting in Lake Rotoehu, Bay of Plenty.
+The weed is mostly hornwort (Ceratophyllum demersum).
+Photo source: Lakes Water Quality Society